Antoinegtir/bereal-clone/README.md

 ## Description:
-The project aims to clone the BeReal social network in order to understand how this type of application could work by re-developing it, using Flutter framework in order to reproduce with the most precision the BeReal UI & Firebase Database using noSQL request in order to bring dynamic and communauty aspect on the app and share in a common point all the data.
+The project aims to clone the BeReal social network in order to understand how this type of application could work, using Flutter framework & Firebase Database.
+This repository is use for educationnal content and as a challenge to clone the biggest part of this app in 48h, don't hesitate to read the contributing.md if you wanna add some cool functionnality that could inspire the officiel @BeReal org to implement them.

 ## Screenshots